daniellepintz/ionic-docs/src/pages/building/testing.md

 ### Using Mocks

 Unit tests exercise a code module in isolation.
-To facilitate this, mock objects (which Jasmine calls "spies") are used in place of dependencies.
+To facilitate this, we recommend using Jasmine (https://jasmine.github.io/).
+Jasmine allows you to create mock objects (which Jasmine calls "spies") to be used in place of dependencies.
 When a mock object is used, the test can control the values returned by calls to that dependency, making the current test independent of changes made to the dependency.
 This also makes the test setup easier, allowing the test to only be concerned with the code within the module under test.

 Using mocks also allows the test to query the mock to determine if it was called and how it was called via the `toHaveBeenCalled*` set of functions.
 Tests should be as specific as possible with these functions, favoring calls to `toHaveBeenCalledTimes` over calls to `toHaveBeenCalled` when testing that a method has been called.
 That is `expect(mock.foo).toHaveBeenCalledTimes(1)` is better than `expect(mock.foo).toHaveBeenCalled()`.
 The opposite advice should be followed when testing that something has not been called (`expect(mock.foo).not.toHaveBeenCalled()`).